-Answer: I like to travel abroad but it can be expensive, so I usually plan affordable travel.
+Answer: I like to travel abroad but international travel can be expensive, so I usually plan affordable travel.
 Travelling to holiday destinations when it is out of season saves a lot of money.
-Out of season travel is also the best way to avoid places that are swarming with tourists.
+Out-of-season travel is also the best way to avoid places that are swarming with tourists.

 Examiner: What are your favourite holiday pastimes?

 Answer: I like to get away from it all.
 I look for exotic destinations with scenic views that are off the beaten track.
+I’d love to go on a wildlife safari!
 I tend to avoid guided tours and packaged deals as I prefer to go sightseeing on my own.

 Examiner: How do you plan and prepare for your holiday?

-Answer: I always do my research.
+Answer: I always do my research because I know exactly what I like.
 I thumb through holiday brochures and check travel sites like Airbnb on the Internet.
 I’m drawn to spectacular beaches and lush forests.
 I usually make advance reservations for self-catering accommodation.